brionnedowns/brionnedowns/README.md

 <h3 align="center">A Data Scientist specializing in ecommerce analytics</h3>
 <br>

-- 🔭 I’m currently working on **Multiple Linear Regression for Media Mix Modeling**
+- 🔭 I’m currently working on **Comparing Multiple Linear Regression to Gradient Boosting Regression for Media Mix Modeling**

 - Ask me about: **Being a Data Science for All Alumni #teamDS4A**